florisvanvugt/workshop4june2017/neuroimage_analysis/readme_ni.md

 Call once per subject and desired searchlight map.

+### `load_sl_results.py`
+Loads the searchlight results in hdf and converts and saves them to nifti format so that they can be opened in common neuroimaging software.

 ### `pymvpa2_zscore_ds.py`
 Auxillary script passed to the pymvpa command line interface in `dosl.sh`